Financial Secretary (Hong Kong)

 The position evolved out of the office of the Colonial Treasurer before 1940.
 The Financial Secretary is a member of the Executive Council, and gives advice to the Chief Executive in that capacity.
 He is also responsible for delivering the annual budget to the Legislative Council.
-To date, it is the only office among the three highest Principal Officials of the Government (Chief Secretary, Financial Secretary, and Secretary for Justice/Attorney General) not to have been occupied by a woman.
+To date, it is the only office among the three highest Principal Officials of the Government (Chief Secretary, Financial Secretary, and Secretary for Justice) not to have been occupied by a woman.

 The incumbent Financial Secretary is Paul Chan Mo-po.

+Role

+The financial secretary delivers the budget and oversees the Commerce and Economic Development Bureau, the Development Bureau, the Financial Services and the Treasury Bureau, the Housing Bureau, the Innovation, Technology and Industry Bureau, and the Transport and Logistics Bureau.
+The financial secretary's office also exercises control over the Hong Kong Monetary Authority, which is Hong Kong's de facto central bank.
+The Office of the Government Economist and Budget and Tax Policy Unit are also attached to the Financial Secretary's Office.

+The office is incorporated as a corporation sole, known as The Financial Secretary Incorporated.